 - 1. General history of the program and the place of the program in the institution - 2.
 Distinguishing features of the program - 3.
-Requirements for admission: for graduation - 4.
+Requirements for admission; for graduation - 4.
 Demographics associated with the students in the program, such as admissions, graduates, SAT/ACT scores, diversity indicators, and the like - 5.
 Description (and numbers) of types of program faculty - 6.
 An explanation of the logic of the program - 7.
-Outline of the Brief as a whole, including the program and licensure options presented in the Brief - 8.
+Outline of the Brief as a whole - 8.
+A Table of Program Options with enrollment and graduation numbers - 9.
 Statements that faculty accepts the goal of preparing competent, caring, and qualified educators; and has read, discussed, and approved the Brief (and the date on which this occurred)